YOUNGEUN100/YOUNGEUN100/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently job hunting.
-- 🌱 I’m currently learning springboot.
+- 🌱 I’m currently learning react native.
 - 📫 How to reach me: zerosilver222@naver.com
 - ⚡ Fun fact: I enjoy playing soccer.
 I have a degree in social work.